IPS-LMU/The-EMU-SDMS-Manual/_book/wrassp.md

 ```

 As the `wrassp` package can be used independently of the EMU-SDMS this chapter largely focuses on using it as an independent component.
 However, Section \@ref(sec:wrassp-emu-sdms) provides an overview of how the package is integrated into the EMU-SDMS.
 Further, although the `wrassp` package has its own set of example audio files (which can be accessed in the directory provided by `system.file('extdata', package='wrassp')`), this chapter will use the audio and SSFF files that are part of the `ae` `emuDB` of the demo data provided by the `emuR` package.
 This is done primarily to provide an overview of what it is like using `wrassp` to work on files in an `emuDB`.
-R Example \@ref(rexample:wrassp-loadDemoData) shows how to generate this demo data followed by a listing of the files contained in a directory of a single bundle called `msajc003` (see Chapter \@ref(chap:emuDB} for information about the `emuDB` format).
+The R code snippet below shows how to generate this demo data followed by a listing of the files contained in a directory of a single bundle called `msajc003` (see Chapter \@ref(chap:emuDB} for information about the `emuDB` format).
 The output of the call to `list.files()` shows four files where the `.dft` and `.fms` files are in the SSFF file format (see Appendix \@ref(subsec:app-chapFileFormatsSSFF) for further details).
 The `_annot.json` file contains the annotation information, and the `.wav` file is one of the audio files that will be used in various signal processing examples in this chapter.